CombineSlayer24/GTAIV-GangRampage-Modified/README.md

 So, it may work with 1.0.7.0 and Complete Edition (Maybe????
 I do not know.
 I don't play CE)

 ### Installation:
-Place the .cs file in `scripts` folder, which should be inside `GTAIV`.
+Place the  `scripts` folder inside `GTAIV`.
+Should be `Grand Theft Auto IV/GTAIV/scripts/gangRampageV2.cs`

 # New Gangs
 - **LCPD Gang**